 Director Jon Favreau marshals an excellent sense of pace and convincing effects to pull us into Tony Stark's journey but really it's the casting of Robert Downey Jr. that's alchemical.
 The actor famously hadn't been in a good place for much of the 2000s and his synergy with the fast-talking, irreverent Stark is so utterly seamless it takes the breath away.

 How poignant, therefore, to see Iron Man's farewell in Avengers: Endgame ranking in the same position.
 It's astonishing to note that 11 years on, the MCU can still conjure movies that stun both critics and audiences, a surefire testament to the Russos' skill in handling a gargantuan onslaught of storylines and characters.
 Funny, emotional and more than a little surprising, Endgame is the culmination of everything that makes this franchise so beloved.

 Currently sitting pretty at the number one spot, Black Panther was praised as both a superior Marvel blockbuster and a watershed cultural moment.
 Critics and audiences went wild over its depiction of Wakanda, topical storyline and engrossing performances.

 Director Ryan Coogler brings the street level grit from his acclaimed Fruitvale Station and Creed, Chadwick Boseman anchors it as the noble T'Challa and the supporting cast is among the richest seen in any Marvel film.
 Standouts: Letitia Wright as T'Challa's quick-witted, gadget-tastic sister Shuri, and Michael B. Jordan as the compelling, anguished villain Eric Killmonger.

 What's your favourite Marvel movie?
-Click here to book your tickets for Spider-Man: Far From Home and let us know @Cineworld.
+Let us know @Cineworld.